 Mountain Xpress (“Into the blogosphere”)

-“More than just poetry, this great read . . . frequently covers new and exciting crafters working in the [poetry field] today.”
+“Although about more than just poetry, this great read by “a creative director at an international publishing house” frequently covers new and exciting crafters working in the medium today.”

 How long does it take to write a haiku?